-Directions to trailhead: From Topanga Canvon Boulevard, turn east on Entrada Road; that's to the right if you're coming from Pacific Coast Highway and to the left if you're coming from the Ventura Freeway (101).
+Directions to the trailhead (Topanga State Park): From Topanga Canyon Boulevard, turn east on Entrada Road; that's to the right if you're coming from Pacific Coast Highway, and to the left if you're coming from U.S. 101 (Ventura Freeway).
 Follow Entrada Road by turning left at every opportunity until you arrive at Topanga State Park.
-There is a state park day use fee.
+There is a state park day-use fee.